ciselab/Lampion/README.md

 # Lampion

-This project aims to help you with explainability of your Codebased ML-Models.
+This project aims to help you with explainability and robustness of your Codebased ML-Models.
 It is based on the idea of [Metamorphic Transformations](https://en.wikipedia.org/wiki/Metamorphic_code) which alter the code-syntax but keep the meaning of the code.
 When applied to bytecode, this is often called *Obfuscation*, and examples are changing variablesnames or introducing dead code.